 Western Mountaineering Summerlite

-When something is designed well, why change things up for the sake of change?
-The Western Mountaineering Summerlite has been around a while and is a standard for a lot of good reasons.
-It's really warm and while it isn't EN rated, we think Western Mountaineering's approach to temperature ratings tends to be a lot more accurate than others.
-The Summerlite sandwiches high-quality 850 fill power down between lightweight 12D fabric coated in a robust DWR to make one toasty package for a good night's sleep.
-Despite the full-length zipper and hood, the Summerlite comes in at a competitive fighting weight of 19 ounces.
-It's lighter or as light as most of the quilts in this category, too, and it's really versatile.
+When something works well, we don't see a good reason to change it.
+The Western Mountaineering Summerlite has been around a while and is a stalwart ultralight bag for a lot of good reasons.
+Although it isn't EN rated, it seems appropriately warm for its 32F rating bolstering our belief that Western Mountaineering's approach to temperature ratings tends to be a lot more conservative than others.
+The Summerlite sandwiches high-quality 850 fill-power down between 12-denier fabric coated in a robust DWR to make a toasty package for a good night's sleep.
+Despite the full-length zipper and hood, the Summerlite comes in at a competitive weight of 19 ounces.
+It's lighter or as light as most of the quilts in this category, too, while also staying pretty versatile.

-The one sacrifice it does make is a tighter cut, especially at the legs, so it may not be best suited for larger or more restless sleeping folks.
-Because it's a regular mummy, it's less dependent on fitting with a specific pad, so it can be used whether you're stretching out in a hut along the Appalachian Trail or curled up on a too-short ledge on the side of Fitzroy.
-The Summerlite is our favorite mummy bag among all we tested.
+The one sacrifice it does make is a tighter cut, especially at the legs, so this may not be a great choice for larger folks or more restless sleepers.
+Because it's a regular mummy, it's less dependent on matching it with a specific pad, so it can be used whether you're stretching out in a hut along the Appalachian Trail or curled up on a frozen sloping ledge on the side of a mountain.
+The Summerlite is our favorite full mummy bag for ultralight uses.

 Read review: Western Mountaineering Summerlite

-We know, we know: this can be a polarizing topic.
-We believe there are excellent arguments on both sides of the aisle on this one and therefore, we awarded an Editors' Choice for each type.
+We know, we know: quilts versus mummy bags can be a polarizing topic.
+We believe there are excellent arguments on both sides of this issue and therefore, we chose a favorite bag for each type.
 Some of our testers prefer quilts, some prefer mummies, and that's just fine.
-We set out on this review to speak to both schools of thought.
-Our only firm judgment is that your needs supersede anyone else's opinion on the matter.
+We set out on this review to provide info to both schools of thought.
+Our only firm conclusion is that your needs supersede anyone else's opinion on the matter.